 For many organisations, all that is required to ensure you are compliant with the regulations is a simple GDPR Gap Analysis to evaluate your current level of compliancy against the existing requirements.

 To achieve this, our consultants can review your existing policies, procedures and controls against the requirements of GDPR.
 Once this has been completed, our consultants will provide you with a report which indicates your current level of maturity alongside recommendations to remediate the gaps.

 In addition to this, for organisations which have not yet been able to formally implement GDPR changes, our consultants can create and implement policy documentation and changes within your organisation on your behalf, this will enable you to ensure you are compliant with the GDPR legislation.

 Whether your organisation has begun to take steps to become compliant with the regulations or you are yet to begin your compliance journey, time is off the essence.
-SES have the expertise to guide you through the entire process, please get in touch to speak to one of our specialists.
+SES has the expertise to guide you through the entire process, please get in touch to speak to one of our specialists.

 © Financechain Limited trading as SES and ses-escrow.co.uk, 2019.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Financechain Limited trading as SES and ses-escrow.co.uk, with appropriate and specific direction to the original content.